Skip to main content

 • Lipid Metabolism Androgen restoration therapy has been shown to favorably modulate lipid profiles, often leading to a reduction in total cholesterol and LDL cholesterol.

 The TRAVERSE trial’s findings of cardiovascular non-inferiority can be interpreted through this mechanistic lens.
-By restoring testosterone to a physiological range, the therapy likely mitigated some of the underlying metabolic drivers of in the treatment group, balancing out any potential risks.
+By restoring testosterone to a physiological range, the therapy likely mitigated some of the underlying metabolic drivers of cardiovascular disease in the treatment group, balancing out any potential risks.

 The observed increase in events like atrial fibrillation and venous thromboembolism warrants further investigation and highlights the need for personalized risk stratification.
 For instance, the effect of testosterone on hematocrit, which can increase blood viscosity, is a known mechanism that requires diligent monitoring.
 However, the overall data suggests that for properly selected and monitored patients, restoring the hormonal milieu corrects more systemic risk than it creates.